iamtalhaasghar/iamtalhaasghar.github.io/_posts/2025-02-23-why-piracy-should-be-avoided.md

 giscus_comments: true
 ---

-# Is it moral to priate stuff?
+# Is it moral to pirate stuff?

 I have been wondering about this question since early 2020.
 I never encouraged piracy (may be I did unintentionally and I seek Allah's forgiveness) even before 2020 but I used to pirate books and software prior to that myself (May Allah forgive me for this as well).
 But once I got familiarised with open source and linux world I started to question my past.